 Step 1: Preoperative Preparation (30-60 minutes)

-Before the surgery begins, the team sedates and positions the patient, which takes about 30-60 minutes.
-Proper positioning gives the surgeon the access they need to the spine and helps prevent any postoperative complications.
-During this time, the surgical team carefully prepares and sterilizes the operative area, ensuring optimal conditions for the procedure.
+Before surgery begins, the team sedates and positions you, which takes roughly 30-60 minutes.
+Proper positioning gives the surgeon access to your spine and helps prevent postoperative complications.
+The surgical team carefully prepares and sterilizes the operative area during this time.

-Bone grafting and hardware placement (1-3 hours): Core operative work, including bone grafting and hardware placement, requires 1 to 3 hours of precise execution.
-The surgeon removes damaged disc material, prepares the vertebral surfaces, places bone grafts, and secures them with appropriate hardware.
+Bone grafting and hardware placement (45-120 minutes): The core work, bone grafting and hardware placement, requires 45 minutes to 2 hours of precise execution.
+The surgeon prepares the vertebral surfaces, places bone grafts or biologics, and secures them with appropriate hardware.
+Advanced techniques like percutaneous screw placement can reduce this time while maintaining accuracy.

-Closure (30-60 minutes): Closing the wounds and applying dressings takes another 30 to 60 minutes, helping to ensure proper tissue healing.
+Closure (20-45 minutes): Closing the surgical site and applying dressings takes another 20 to 45 minutes, with careful attention to proper tissue healing and cosmetic outcomes.

 Step 3: Postoperative Recovery (30-60 minutes)

-During the final 30-60 minutes, the patient is monitored in the operating room before being transferred to recovery, ensuring stable vital signs and appropriate response to anesthesia.
+During the final 30-60 minutes, you’re monitored in the operating room before transfer to recovery.
+The team ensures stable vital signs and an appropriate response to anesthesia.

 What to Expect During the Hospital Stay After Surgery?

-Spinal fusion surgery recovery begins with 1 to 2 hours in the post-anesthesia care unit under close monitoring.
-During this critical period, medical staff carefully track vital signs, pain levels, and neurological status, making sure recovery begins as smoothly as possible.
+Spinal fusion recovery begins with 1 to 2 hours in the post-anesthesia care unit under close monitoring.
+Medical staff carefully track vital signs, pain levels, and neurological status.

-Sometimes the procedure is performed on an outpatient basis, allowing patients to go home the same day, while other times it may require a night or two in the hospital.
-During this hospital stay, the medical team carefully monitors wound healing, manages pain, and watches for any potential complications.
-Physical therapists also begin teaching proper body mechanics and essential movements to guide safe recovery.
+During hospitalization, the medical team monitors wound healing, manages pain, and watches for potential complications.
+Physical therapists begin teaching proper body mechanics and essential movements to guide safe recovery.
+Enhanced Recovery After Surgery (ERAS) protocols have transformed postoperative care, reducing opioid use while maintaining effective pain control.

-Your surgical team will create a personalized recovery plan, ensuring you receive appropriate care and guidance throughout your hospital stay.
-It’s important to follow all postoperative care instructions for proper healing and a successful transition to home recovery.
-From there, regular assessments will allow your team to track progress and adjust your treatment plan as needed.
+Your surgical team creates a personalized recovery plan with appropriate care and guidance throughout your stay.
+Following all postoperative care instructions promotes proper healing and a successful transition to home recovery.
+Regular assessments let your team track progress and adjust your treatment plan as needed.

 It's time to get back